 A London rapper who became the breakout star of UK drill, blending street narratives with melodic hooks to achieve massive chart success.

-Central Cee’s rise from the streets of Shepherd’s Bush to the top of the UK charts is a story of viral timing and sharp entrepreneurial instinct.
-He spent years grinding in the underground scene, but his career exploded during the 2020 lockdowns when the tracks 'Day in the Life' and 'Loading' became TikTok anthems.
-His sound, rooted in the gritty realism of UK drill, was distinguished by a more introspective, sometimes weary, delivery and catchy, sample-driven production.
-His mixtapes 'Wild West' and '23' didn’t just top charts; they signaled a new commercial viability for homegrown drill artists without major label backing, as he initially released music independently.
-Known for his distinctive braided hair and low-key style, Central Cee represents a more measured, business-minded generation of UK rappers, collaborating with international stars like Drake and crafting hits that resonate both in the ends and on the global stage.
+Central Cee's 2020 tracks 'Day in the Life' and 'Loading' became TikTok anthems and exploded his career.
+He spent years grinding in the underground scene of Shepherd's Bush.
+His sound, rooted in the gritty realism of UK drill, features an introspective, sometimes weary delivery and catchy, sample-driven production.
+His mixtapes 'Wild West' and '23' topped charts and signaled new commercial viability for homegrown drill artists.
+He initially released music independently without major label backing.
+Central Cee wears distinctive braided hair and a low-key style.
+He represents a measured, business-minded generation of UK rappers.
+He collaborated with international stars like Drake and crafted hits that resonate both locally and globally.

 1997–2012